swannodette/mori/README.md

 These missing options will likely find their way back into Mori when Mori builds can leverage Google Closure Modules.

+## Improvements to 0.3.0

+Mori is considerably faster across the board thanks to recent enhancements to the ClojureScript compiler.
+For users who would like to benchmark their immutable data structure implementations, Mori now exposes direct arity invokes which eliminates calling overheads from arity dispatching.

+Mori hash maps now default to ClojureScript `ArrayMap`s that are automatically promoted to `PersistentHashMap` as needed. `ArrayMap`s deliver considerably better performance at small sizes and when simple keys are at play.
+For example a Mori hash map with less than or equal to eight keys can now built nearly an order of magnitude faster than Immutable.js 3.6.2 `Map`s.

 ## Getting it

 You can install the latest release via npm: